 The Afghan Hound’s roots can be traced back to the cold regions of the Middle East, specifically the highlands.
 From there, it gradually made its way to Persia and Afghanistan.
 The Afghan Hound possesses a notable attribute – their long, flowing hair that serves as protection against the freezing weather.
 This breed exhibits a wide range of coat colors, including gold, brown, white, and black.
 In terms of popularity, the Afghan Hound is not widely seen in the United States, ranking as the 113th most common dog breed according to the American Kennel Club.
 Given their large size and active nature, they require a spacious enclosed yard for playtime, making apartment living less suitable.
 While originally bred for assisting nomadic tribes in hunting rabbits and gazelles, they are primarily kept as companion animals today.

-Ahead, we look at Afghan Hound dog breed, its history, personality, pros and cons of owning an Afghan Hound, characteristics, and must-know facts.
-We will also examine how to care for this breed and more.
+Ahead, we look at Afghan Hound dog breed, its history, personality, pros and cons of owning an Afghan Hound, characteristics, and must-see facts.
+We will also examine how to care for this breed and a lot more.
 Prepare for a tail-wagging adventure into the world of Afghan Hounds!

 📖 Breed History